xunne899/tgc16-project-1/README.md

 * Map: able to locate location using search bar(top center section)<br>
   Map: top left hand corner. non-default leaflet cutomise zoom in(+) zoom out(-) function<br>
   Map: top right hand corner. filter layer to filter location of main recycling, lighting , second hand, e-waste bin<br>
-  Map: top right hand corner. filter layer no clustering for lighting recycling bin.
+  Map: filter layer no clustering for lighting recycling bin.
 Only 2 locations, only on or off location<br>
   Map: lower left hand corner. show or hide cluster of second hand, e-waste bin.
 Show or hide of general main waste bin<br>
   Map: row just below of the map. center of green bar shows the various types of icon legend.
 When hover-description name of icon will popup<br>
   Map: when legend icon is click it will toggle on or off of the respective types of binicon location in the map<br>